athena-labz/athena/README.md

 UTxO Datum has following records: CAS and Review Credit.
 Additionally UtxO holds two values:

-#DSET token used for transactions fees, trust fund (trust token), review credit  (the mechanism involving rewards and penalties as explained below in Section 5.
+#DSET token used for transactions fees, review credit  (the mechanism involving rewards and penalties as explained below in Section 5.)

 #SIG token, holding unique public key hash to identify each member, while keeping anonymity